To protect your home network from attacks and intrusions from the Internet, Keenetic routers have a firewall active by default.

 NOTE: Important!
 By default, your home network is protected from external attacks, and access to the router's management (web interface) is blocked from the Internet.

-In each of the rules there must be specified:
+In each rule, there must be specified:

 NOTE: Important!
 In Keenetic routers, firewall rules are processed after network address translation (NAT) rules.
 Therefore, when creating firewall rules, you should specify the IP address of the host after the address translation.